Zorkats/Karon/README.md

  **¿Why the name Karon?**

  This is funny because, while I was developing this, I was playing ASTLIBRA Revision, a very good JRPG which has probably become one of my favorite games ever made.
 I could spent a whole hour writing about it, but the thing is one of the protagonists (which is a talking crow, hence the logo) is named Karon.
-And considering Sci-hub's logo is also a crow, I thought it was fitting.
+Given that Sci-Hub's logo is also a crow, the name felt fitting for a research assistant tool!

 # 🛡️ License